vis-graphics/pcp-literacy-updated/README.md

 This is the GitHub repository for our IEEE EduVis 2025 submission.

-<a href="https://github.com/vis-graphics/pcp-literacy-updated/tree/main/figures">Figures</a> folder: PNGs of the figures included in our paper and R script for those figures
+<a href="https://github.com/vis-graphics/pcp-literacy-updated/tree/main/figures">Figures</a> folder: PNGs of the figures included in our paper